Download your long haul flight essentials printable checklist here.

-These second skin stickers cover the blister nicely and best of all, you can fit three easily into your passport holder so that you always have them ready on the road.
+These second skin stickers cover the blister and cushion the surrounding skin from further damage.
+Best of all, you can easily fit three into your passport holder or travel wallet so that you always have them ready on the road.

-This is even more important if you’ve lost your luggage and have to tackle new/poorly-fitting shoes in a new climate.
+This is even more important if you’ve lost your luggage and have to tackle new or poorly-fitting shoes in a new climate.
 Sorted.

 A scarf not only keeps you warm on a breezy plane, but it covers hair on streets, shoulders in temples, and can double as a skirt for the day if your luggage disappears en route to somewhere bright and breezy.

-You may need this more than you think: even in Rome, it’s necessary to cover up in order to enter the Vatican and Swiss Guards are on standby to check you have the right attire.
+You may need this more than you think: even in Rome, you need to cover up in order to enter the Vatican and Swiss Guards are on standby to check you have the right attire.